Respiratory protection

 What are the types of respirators available?

-There are many types of respirators and it is important to choose the right type of respirator for the type of hazards in the workplace.
-View the types of respirators available (pdf) for additional information.
+There are many makes and models of respirators available.
+It is important to choose the right type of respirator for the hazards in the workplace.
+View the types of respirators for additional information.
+For assistance contact UBC Research Safety.

 How should I care, maintain and store my respirator?

-Respirators must be protected from damage, dust, extreme temperatures, moisture, chemicals etc. Furthermore, respirators should be inspected prior to use and the following should be checked:
+Respirators must be protected from damage, dust, extreme temperatures, moisture, chemicals etc. Furthermore, respirators should be inspected prior to use for the following:

 Piece | What to Check |

-The following directions should be followed to clean and sanitize respirators after use:
+Respirators must be maintained, cleaned and stored according to manufacturers’ recommendations.
+The following directions can be followed to clean and sanitize most respirators after use:

-- dry on a rack or clean surface
+- Air dry all components on a rack or clean surface.

 Respirators should be stored in a clean bag away from sunlight, dust, heat, moisture, and chemicals when not in use to prevent them from becoming distorted or damaged.